Digital Regulation Platform

 This new digital era is different due to the extensiveness of its scope and the vitality of its impact on human interaction and identity, distribution, production, and consumption systems around the globe.
 It is pervasive and non-linear; often, its consequences cannot be anticipated with certainty.
 It is an era where machines learn on their own; self-driving cars communicate with smart transportation infrastructure; smart devices and algorithms respond to and predict human needs and wants.

-Al-powered products and services have the potential to lead to new medicines, speed the transition to a low-carbon economy, and help people enjoy dignity in retirement and old age.
+To illustrate this, Al-powered products and services have the potential to lead to new medicines, speed the transition to a low-carbon economy, and help people enjoy dignity in retirement and old age.
 The economic gains alone could be enormous.
 AI could contribute up to USD 15.7 trillion to the global economy by 2030, more than the current output of China and India combined.
-Of this, USD 6.6 trillion will be derived from increased productivity and USD 9.1 trillion will be derived from consumption-side effects.
-The total projected impact for Africa, Oceania and other Asian markets would be USD 1.2 trillion.
+Of this, USD 6.6 trillion will be derived from increased productivity, and USD 9.1 trillion will be derived from consumption-side effects.
+The projected impact for Africa, Oceania, and other Asian markets is USD 1.2 trillion.
 For comparison, the combined 2019 GDP for all the countries in Sub-Saharan Africa was USD 1.8 trillion.
-Thus, the successful deployment of AI and big data presents a world of opportunities.[2]
+Thus, successfully deploying AI and big data presents a world of opportunities.[1]

 Figure 1.
 Expected economic gains from AI in different regions of the world